Dr Phil Moss

-I have over 28 years of experience as a Clinical Psychologist in the NHS, occupational health, university lecturing and private practice.
+I have had 30 years experience as a Clinical Psychologist in the NHS, occupational health, university lecturing and private practice.
 I'm available for consultations, assessment and psychological therapy for a wide range of psychological and emotional wellbeing issues for adults.

 My aim is to help you to achieve the best possible resolution and recovery from your difficulties, via careful assessment and individually-tailored psychological therapy.

 Discuss your needs with me and I will do my best to help.